SpawnCampGames/SpawnTools/README.md

 ## Spawn Audio
 ---
 Spawn Audio is a collection of (3) scripts that simplify the process of creating a audio system in your project.
 With one button click this tool will create all the GameObjects, AudioSources, and Scripts needed to have a working system as soon as you Play ▶️

 ![logo](https://github.com/SpawnCampGames/SpawnTools/blob/main/Readme/SpawnAudio.png)

-It works by creating a singleton, `SpawnDJ` that contains a list of Methods that can manipulate the AudioSources just created as well as take in au
+It works by creating a singleton, `SpawnDJ`, that contains a list of Methods for manipulating the AudioSources just created.
+To play audio you just pass in a clip.
-It contains a full list of functions to manage the AudioSources generated, and a way to easily play audio.

-To call any of these functions or to play audio call:
+To call any of these functions or to play audio just call `SpawnDJ.Instance.SomeFunction();` from anywhere in your project.

-`SpawnDJ.Instance.SomeFunction();`

-from anywhere in your project.

 ### 📄 SpawnAudio.cs
 ---